kjtanaka/teefaa/doc/source/baremetal.rst

     fab baremetal.provisioning:<host>,<image>

 This will install the <image> on the <host>.
-To make it work, you have to set the <host> on ymlfile/baremetal/hosts.yml, and the <image> on ymlfile/baremetal/images.yml . test.
+To make it work, you have to set the <host> on [ymlfile/baremetal/hosts.yml]<https://github.com/cloudmesh/teefaa/blob/master/ymlfile/baremetal/hosts.yml-example>, and the <image> on ymlfile/baremetal/images.yml .